KubaP/glsl-lsp/docs/spec.md

 int i = 5; * This is still part of the first comment *
 ```

-Open-ended multiline comments containing the EOF produce an error:
+Open-ended multi-line comments containing the EOF produce an error:
 ```glsl
 // Something else